-There are four different categories a person will fall into if convicted and required to register as a sex offender; home address, conditional home address; zip code; and undisclosed.
+There are four different categories a person will fall into if convicted and required to register as a sex offender; home address, conditional home address; zip code, and undisclosed.
 This information is then made public on the Megan's Law website.
-However, not every sex crime requires a person to be placed on the Megan's Law website.

-Regardless of which category, these persons are still registered sex offenders and known by all law enforcement agencies and information made public through the Megan's Law website unless in the “undisclosed” category (information will not be made public).
+Regardless of which category, these persons are still registered sex offenders and known by law enforcement agencies.
+Information is made public through the Megan's Law website unless in the “undisclosed” category (information will not be made public).

-As required by the law, a person convicted of a sex crime has five days from the date of release from custody to go to a local police/sheriff department in person to register as a sex offender.
+As required by the law, a person convicted of a sex crime has five days from the date of release from custody to go to a local police/sheriff's department to register as a sex offender.

 If there is a change of address, a person has five days from the move to re-register and must update information every year (within five days of birthday).
-Anyone considered as a sexually violent predator must update their information every 90 days and any transient or homeless, every 30 days.
+Anyone considered a sexually violent predator must update their information every 90 days and any transient or homeless every 30 days.